What Is the Most Expensive Stock on Earth?

 The Most Expensive Stock

-Currently, the priciest stock trading in global markets is Berkshire Hathaway, Inc. (NYSE:BRK), helmed by one of Wall Street’s most-respected stock pickers, Warren Buffett.
-Berkshire Hathaway’s Class-A shares are selling for $310,850 per share, as of May 2019.
-(Berkshire Hathaway’s Class-B shares sell for much less, about $205 per share.)
+Currently, the priciest stock trading in global markets is Berkshire Hathaway, Inc. (BRK), helmed by one of Wall Street’s most-respected stock pickers, Warren Buffett.
+Berkshire Hathaway’s Class-A shares are selling for $265,280 per share (Berkshire Hathaway’s Class-B shares sell for much less, about $205 per share.)

 The difference between BRK-A shares and BRK-B shares is fairly straightforward and directly impacts the share price.
 Class A shares are geared toward deep-pocketed investors who, like Buffett, value long-term portfolio gains, rather than short-term price swings, and are willing to pay a higher share price to get it.
 Class B shares provide more flexibility, along with more robust tax benefits.

-On a year-to-date basis, BRK-A has risen from approximately $300,000 per share in mid-January 2019 to $310,850 in May 2019.
-Its consensus one-year price target of $361,067 is a bit higher than its current price of $310,850 per share.
-Buffett has structured Berkshire Hathaway as a holding company for multiple companies it owns, including BNSF, Precision Castparts, Lubrizol, MidAmerican Energy, and GEICO.
+On a year-to-date basis, BRK-A rose from approximately $300,000 per share in mid-January 2019 to $310,850 in May 2019.
+Its consensus one-year price target of $361,067 is higher than its current price of $275,520 per share.
+Buffett has structured Berkshire Hathaway as a holding company for multiple companies, including BNSF, Precision Castparts, Lubrizol, MidAmerican Energy, and GEICO.

-For example, Berkshire Hathaway is followed on the “most expensive stock list” by Lindt & Spruengli AG (LISN.SW), a Swiss multinational chocolatier and confectionery company.
-As of May 2019, the company is trading at $6,530 per share, with a market cap of $17.3 billion.
-Tracking behind Lindt & Spruengli is Seaboard Corporation (SEB), a multinational Fortune 500 company that deals in the agribusiness sector and transportation.
+Berkshire Hathaway shares the “most expensive stock list” with Lindt & Spruengli AG (LISN.SW), a Swiss multinational chocolatier and confectionery company.
+As of May 2019, the company is trading at $6,530 per share, with a $17.3 billion market cap.
+Another member of this group is Seaboard Corporation (SEB), a multinational Fortune 500 company that deals in the agribusiness sector and transportation.
 Headquartered in Kansas, SEB is trading at $4,218, with a market cap of $4.92 billion.

 Market Capitalization: A Better Measure of Value

-While its share price cements Berkshire Hathaway’s status as the most expensive individual stock trading these days, it’s not the largest by market capitalization, which is the value of a publicly-traded company—calculated by multiplying the total number of shares by the present share price.
-That honor goes to Apple (AAPL), at $901.6 billion.
-Google isn’t too far behind, with a market cap of $803.2 billion.
+While its share price cements Berkshire Hathaway’s status as the most expensive individual stock trading these days, it’s not the largest by market capitalization.
+Market capitalization is the value of a publicly-traded company—calculated by multiplying the total number of shares by the present share price.
+The holder of this top slot changes regularly, with contenders including Microsoft Corp (MSFT), Apple (APPL), and Amazon (AMZ).

 Experts say that valuing a publicly-traded company by market cap may be a more effective method of estimating a company’s market value than by its stock price.

-By and large, market capitalization calibrates what a publicly-traded company is valued at on global financial markets in addition to the stock market’s outlook on a given company’s future prospects, and what amount of money investors are willing to pay for shares of its stock.
+By and large, market capitalization calibrates what a publicly-traded company is valued at on global financial markets in addition to the stock market’s outlook on a given company’s prospects and what amount of money investors are willing to pay for shares of its stock.

 - Large caps are usually companies with market caps over $10 billion.